dsc-courses/dsc10-notes/_sources/01-getting_started/tools.md

 to know the basics of a good programming language.
 By far, the most popular[^kaggle] programming language among data scientists is [Python](http://www.python.org).
 While other languages tend to be verbose and formal, Python is relatively easy-going.
-In this textbook, we'll learn just enough Python to do interesting things with data.
+In this course, we'll learn just enough Python to do interesting things with data.

 ```{figure} ../images/python-logo.png